lab9k/Orga/Application deployment Openshift/How_to_use_Openshift.md

 oc status
 ```

 the url of the application should appear in the output.
+Use that url to see your working app.

 ## Step 6: Rebuild your application or Configure autobuild (after git commit)